pygame/pygame/test/README.rst

 module's callables (funcs, methods, getter/setters).
 It will include in the test's comment the __doc__ and the documentation found in the relevant xxxx.doc files.
-There is a naming convention in place that maps test names to callables in a one to one manner.
+There is a naming convention in place that maps test names to callables in a one-to-one manner.
 If there are no untested (or unstubbed) callables then gen_stubs.py will output nothing.

 ``gen_stubs.py --help``